What is the EUVP?

 The objective of the European Union Visitors Program (EUVP) is to enable young leaders, potential leaders and multipliers from non-EU Member States to obtain first-hand impressions of the Union's policies, Institutions and achievements and to increase the mutual understanding between professionals from non-EU countries and their EU counterparts.

-At present an EUVP visit consists of an individual five-to-eight day program of meetings with officials at the EU institutions in Brussels, Strasbourg and/or Luxembourg.
-All programs are coordinated and arranged by the EUVP Secretariat and not by individual participants.
+The length of the EUVP visit is normally five working days in Brussels though visitors with a political profile are exceptionally invited to attend a three day plenary session of the European Parliament in Strasbourg in which case the tour will last a maximum of eight working days.
+The programme consists of meetings with officials at the EU institutions in Brussels and where applicable, in Strasbourg and/or Luxembourg.
+All programs are coordinated and arranged by the EUVP Secretariat (in Brussels) and not by the individual participants.
 Travel and per diem costs are covered by the EUVP.

 Who is eligible to participate?

-Those eligible to participate are government/parliamentary officials (local, state and federal), journalists, trade unionists and educators with career-related interests in the European Union.
+Those eligible to participate are government/parliamentary officials (local, state and federal), journalists, trade unionists civil society actors and educators/think tanks with career-related interests in the European Union.
 The EUVP is not open to students.
 Participants are required to have completed their university education or equivalent training and to have been employed for several years in their chosen career/field.